Jill Saward

-Jill Saward, also known by her married name Jill Drake (14 January 1965 – 5 January 2017) was an English campaigner on issues relating to sexual violence.
+Jill Saward (14 January 1965 – 5 January 2017), also known by her married name Jill Drake, was an English campaigner on issues relating to sexual violence.

 She was the victim of a violent robbery and rape in 1986 at a vicarage in Ealing, London, a crime for which the perpetrators' relatively lenient sentences led indirectly to changes in the law.
 Saward was the first rape victim in Britain to waive her right to anonymity.

 Background

 Saward was educated at Lady Margaret School in London.
 Her father, Reverend Michael Saward, became the vicar of St Mary's, Ealing, in 1978.
 She married Gavin Drake, and the couple lived in Hednesford, Staffordshire, with their three sons.
+Saward was the sister of motor racing journalist Joe Saward.

 Ealing vicarage rape

 Attack

 On 6 March 1986, a gang of burglars broke into the Saward family's home at lunchtime.
 Jill's father and her then-boyfriend, David Kerr, were tied up and beaten, both suffering fractured skulls, while she was raped.

 The incident received considerable international media coverage because the house was identified as that of the vicar of Ealing, and the attack was soon labelled by the media as the "Ealing vicarage rape".
 Saward was effectively identified as the victim of the attack by photographs published in The Sun four days later.